 Ensign John Clougston to be lieutenant, vice Brown who resigns.
 George Black to be Ensign, vice Clugston.

-Robert Clugston, Writer
+Robert Clugston, bookseller in Dumfries

 Robert Clugston was a bookseller in Dumfries 1790 and 1794-1798.